ktravers/ktravers.github.io/_posts/2017-03-21-dev-ops-crash-course-day-two.md

 ### Healthchecks

-When Elastisearch is down, healthchecks will fail, and that server will be pulled out of pool.
-Temporary fix was to use load balancer to fail over to another Elastisearch server, but issue remains if all Elastisearch servers + load balancer are taken down (for example, during DO maintenance on 3/24).
+When [Elasticsearch](https://github.com/elastic/elasticsearch) is down, healthchecks will fail, and that server will be pulled out of pool.
+Temporary fix was to use load balancer to fail over to another Elasticsearch server, but issue remains if all Elasticsearch servers + load balancer are taken down (for example, during DO maintenance on 3/24).

-Proposed solution: pull Elastisearch out of healthchecks.
+Proposed solution: pull [Elasticsearch](https://github.com/elastic/elasticsearch) out of healthchecks.

 See `Healthchecks` initializer, model, controller.